Eagle Farm - Pinkenba

 PROFILE FAQ

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 27 projects that may impact the region.
-Notable initiatives include Rivergreen, Eagle Farm Corporate Park, Northshore Hamilton Social and Affordable Housing, Rivermakers Masterplan, with the following list detailing those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 27 projects likely impacting the area.
+Notable projects include Rivergreen, Eagle Farm Corporate Park, Northshore Hamilton Social and Affordable Housing, Rivermakers Masterplan.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.